SAP-samples/teched2025-IN165/exercises/ex1/README.md

 ![image](https://github.com/user-attachments/assets/99758623-d373-4270-93ba-258b18a63c07)

 19. Open the **"Solace Web Messaging"** entry and select **"Solace JavaScript API"**.
-Now a Pop-up on the right shows use the connection details.
+Now a Pop-up on the right shows the connection details to use.

 21. Copy these details into the according properties of the "Try Me!" tool opened in step 14.
 Overwrite existing values.